posva/unplugin-vue-router/docs/rfcs/data-loaders/index.md

 ### Interfaces

-Defining a minimal set of information and options for data loaders is what enables external libraries to implement their own data loaders.
+Defining a minimal set of information and options for Data Loaders is what enables external libraries to implement their own data loaders.
 They are meant to extend these interfaces to add more features that are specific to them.
 You can see a practical example with the [Pinia Colada](colada.md) implementation.

 ::: danger
 This section is still a work in progress, see the [implementations](#implementations) instead.